-First, a reminder to anyone who lives in the area or is visiting that our first Literary Festival will take place in Parisot this weekend (11th-13th October) with a line-up of both French and British authors.
-See the programme on the festival blog here.
+Please note: this was written in 2013.
+Please consult the current (2021) Festilitt website.
+A reminder to anyone who lives in the area or is visiting that our first Literary Festival will take place in Parisot this weekend (11th-13th October) with a line-up of both French and British authors.
 This is not a huge event – we can’t possibly compare with the crime literature festival running in Toulouse at the same time.
 What are the challenges involved in running something like this in la France profonde?

 Gina, who runs the Médiathèque (library), first mooted the idea early this year to replace the previous salon du livre, which was felt to have run its course.
 We had already run some successful author talks at the library on which we could capitalise.
 But we were conscious of starting late.
 You need a lead-time of at least a year, if not more.
 Sought-after authors get booked up well in advance and our first priority was to find them as soon as possible.
-We were very lucky that we managed to attract some well-known authors – click on the image below to see the programme.
+We were very lucky that we managed to attract some well-known authors.

 Running a Franco-British event poses a number of challenges.
 Three French and three Brits are on our committee of six.
 All our meetings and communications have to be in French.
 Just as well, then, that we three Brits speak it reasonably well.
 Even so, we have some interesting moments of incomprehension and noteworthy cultural differences.
 French meetings tend to go on for ages with everyone talking at once.
 Somehow decisions get taken and things happen, although I have to admit to feeling a bit punch-drunk afterwards.

 An eclectic programme

 We had to put together a programme that would appeal to both French and Anglophone residents and to the varied tastes within those communities.
 I think we have broadly succeeded with a programme that offers something for everyone.